1993–94 Ukrainian First League

 1993–94 Ukrainian First League was the third season of the Ukrainian First League which was won by Prykarpattia Ivano-Frankivsk.
-The season started on August 15, 1993, and its final round (40th) was played on July 3, 1994.
-In the last round Evis Mykolaiv (Shipbuilders) snatched the ticket to the Ukrainian Premier League from under the nose of Polihraftekhnika Oleksandriya (a point ahead of the Shipbuilders) by beating Naftovyk Okhtyrka 2:1 after allowing the first goal.
+The season started on 15 August 1993, and its final round (40th) was played on 3 July 1994.
+In the last round Evis Mykolaiv (Shipbuilders) snatched the ticket to the Ukrainian Premier League from under the nose of Polihraftekhnika Oleksandriya (a point ahead of the Shipbuilders) by beating Naftovyk Okhtyrka 2–1 after allowing the first goal.

-It is also worth of noting that the newly promoted club from Cherkasy was leading the league during the winter break and along with the Oleksandria club was the main contender for promotion.
-The second half of the season for Dnipro was terrible and they placed in the mid-table after the final round.
+The newly promoted club from Cherkasy was leading the league during the winter break and along with the Oleksandria club was the main contender for promotion.
+However, the second half of the season for Dnipro was terrible and they placed in the mid-table after the final round.

 Promotion and relegation

 Promoted teams

 Two clubs promoted from the 1992–93 Ukrainian Second League.